10 Tips on Overcoming Writer’s Block

 6. Switch your tool

-If you’ve been working on your computer, then switch to paper and vice versa.
+If you’ve been working on your computer, then it could be beneficial to take some time away from the screen and sketch out your next steps on paper.
 Switching your writing tool can create a more visual writing process and spark creativity.
 Another effective visual technique is to brainstorm or draw your ideas.

 7. Listen to music